KuivaMachine/KuivaMachine/README.md

 ### 🔥 About Me :
 I am a 24-year-old Backend Developer <img src="https://i.pinimg.com/originals/a6/70/91/a67091c003173f3cd58801f345392dde.gif" width="30"> from Moscow.
 - 🎓 I’m getting a higher education in the specialty "Applied Informatics".
-- 💻 I’m working on improving my backend development skills and exploring new technologies.
+- 💻 Now working on improving my backend development skills and exploring new technologies.
-- 🧩 I enjoy solving problems on Codewars and constantly learning new tools and frameworks.
+- 🧩 I enjoy solving tasks on Codewars and constantly learning new tools and frameworks.
-- ✨ I strive to write clean, maintainable code without "hacks".
+- ✨ Strive to write clean, maintainable code without "hacks".
 - 🎨 I have a passion for design and love creating visually appealing solutions.
 - 📚 In my free time, I explore tech articles and the latest trends in software development.